equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 * 2017-05-09 added section "Policy Objects as Model Value Objects"
 * 2017-05-09 in section "Getting Complex" I've added `ClientsController#index` example + policy

-> **Update:** I've received feedback that I didn't explain why I think
-> Plain Object solution is better that CanCanCan or just sticking roles
+* 2017-05-09 I've received feedback that I didn't explain why I think  Plain Object solution is better that CanCanCan or just sticking roles directly to `User` model.
-> directly to `User` model.
-I've also didn't quite well explain the transition from
-> model policy to separate object policy.
 That's true.
-In the past I've received lot
-> of feedback that my articles are too long till they get to the point, that's why I've decided to
-> skip explaining reasons and just show you how to do advanced stuff.
+In the past I've received lot of feedback that my articles are too long till they get to the point, that's why I've decided to skip explaining reasons and just show you how to do advanced stuff.
->
-> I'm preparing more detailed step by step article where I'll explain my reasons more.
+   I'm preparing more detailed step by step article where I'll explain my reasons more.

 ## Example